Vaesea/anothertux/README.md

 World 10 is Crocodile Swamp (Nolok is a crocodile, I think) (CS Boss is Nolok, and it is the final boss.
 Nolok would be like a combination of the Ghost Tree, with the roots, and the Yeti, with how Nolok would work.
 Nolok would have 2 phases, both with 5 lives.
 Phase 1 would be like fighting an entire factory level and phase 2 would be like fighting the Yeti and the Ghost Tree (or more accurately, an invincible, invisible Root Sapling))

 World 11 is Bonus Planet (BP boss is Ghost Nolok, being a reskin of Nolok to make him look like he's from the Ghost Forest.
-The fight would be a harder Nolok fight)
+The fight would be a harder Nolok fight) (Clearly NSMB2)

 ## DISCLAIMERS